benedfit/patternlab-dotnet/docs/net-requirements.md

 ## Minimum Requirements for Hosting Pattern Lab

 Once you want to show off your edition of Pattern Lab to a client you might want to put it on your web host.
-There are **no** requirements for hosting the [static output of the .NET version of Pattern Lab](/docs/net-first-run.html).
+There are **no** requirements for hosting the [static output of Pattern Lab](/docs/net-first-run.html).
 The static site consists of HTML, CSS, and JavaScript.
 Simply upload the `public/` directory to your host and you should be good to go.